UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_11/least_squares.md

     display (my_minuit)
     ```

-## Measurement uncertainties and the least-squares method
+## Uncertainty determination and the least-squares method

   * In the case where the random variables $\epsilon_i$ have a Gaussian probability density distribution,
     **the value of $Q^2$ associated with the fit